Chapter 1 : Unraveling

 They danced another full circle around the floor.

 "It's because you can, isn't it?
 You know I won't stop you, because even after all this time, I'm still infatuated with you," Rose spat out.
 "You like having power.
 Something you can control, because you can't control your own life."

 His lips twitched upwards.
 His flicker of affirmation, as far as she knew.

 She continued to indulge.

-Rose turned away, face flushed with defiance.
+Rose turned away, flushed with defiance.
 "You never liked him anyway.
 Why do you care?"

-"You're going to end up alone like this, Rose."
+"You're going to end up alone like this."

-Seeing no response, Albus let her go, and left her standing at the end of the snow trail.
+Seeing no response, Albus let her go, leaving her standing at the end of the snow trail.

 She broke down a minute later.

 They sat on opposite sides of the couch.